Thinkful/thunderbird/README.md

 node thunderbird.js
 ```

 You'll probably want to run `thunderbird` from inside a curriclum directory.
-From inside a curriculum root directory root, you can build that curriculum by running:
+From inside a curriculum root directory, you can build that curriculum by running:

 ```sh
 node [~/path/to/thunderbird.js] --build-dir=content